How to text an avoidant (What works)

 b.
 They’re comfortable in the relationship and don’t feel the need to reach out as much

 Not texting as much becomes a new normal in the relationship, and it’s okay.
-Infrequent texting won’t bother you if you’re a securely attached individual.
+Infrequent texting won’t bother you if you’re securely attached.
 If you’re an anxiously attached person, however, you may feel that your need for connection isn’t getting reciprocated.
+In that case, it’s best to communicate your needs to your partner and find common ground.

 4. Texting back